-The county is currently implementing its plan to restore the wetland.
-Beginning in 2013, the county eradicated the invasive and dominating reeds (a.k.a., Phragmites), non-native rose, knotweed and various vines that thrived in the wetland due to changes in the wetland’s surroundings.
-After these plants were removed, new pipes under the path connecting the wetland to the river were installed.
-Shallow channels and depressions have been created to better manage stormwater entering and exiting the wetland, thereby enhancing the wetland’s ability to improve water quality and absorb stormwater.
+The county implemented its plan to restore the wetland beginning in 2013, The county eradicated invasive and dominant reeds (a.k.a., Phragmites), non-native rose, knotweed and various vines that thrived in the wetland due to changes in the wetland’s surroundings.
+After these plants were removed, three new and larger pipes under the path connecting the wetland to the river were installed.
+Shallow channels and depressions were created to better manage stormwater entering and exiting the wetland, thereby enhancing the wetland’s ability to improve water quality and absorb stormwater.
 Habitat diversity has been significantly enhanced.
-The wetland and stream banks will be planted with hundreds of native plants in the spring and early summer 2014.
+The wetland and stream banks were planted with thousands of native plants in 2014.

 To View the Site: The site is best viewed from the paved pedestrian path running through the Bronx River Parkway Reservation.
 The site is next to Fisher Lane, immediately north of the North White Plains Train Station, off the Bronx River Parkway in Greenburgh.